jyouturner/crowdstrike/document/design.md

 In the updated version, we have

-1. added API gateway, which provides support of API Key for authentication, Rate limit
+1. API gateway, which support API Key for authentication, Rate limit, and caching.
 2. ELB load balancer to load balance requests.
 3. Web services.
 We can deploy them to EKS, to leverage the container orchistration, autoscaling and all the goodies from K8s
 4. We can use Restful API for the web services.
 Note, to continuously deliver scan results to clients, there are more than one choices.
-We can choose to "push" (websockets, sse etc) or let client to "pull" by usual http api.
+    * Server to "push" (websockets, sse etc)
+    * Client to "pull" by usual HTTP API.

 Here we suggest to use HTTP API, since this use case is not much conversational, like game or chat room.
 Developers are more familiar with Restful API too.
 We will mitigate concerns of throughput by caching, and autoscaling.
 5. Our web services have 4 endpoints
     * /docs/request-upload
     * /docs/{uuid}/confirm-upload
     * /docs/{uuid}/meta
     * /docs/{uuid}/scan-results
-6. We add a Lambda function, triggered by the S3 event when a file is uploaded.
-This Lambda function can update the Document status to "uploaded", and "upload_time"
+6. A Lambda function, triggered by the S3 event when a file is uploaded, to update the Document status to "uploaded", and "upload_time"

 ### API Endpoints